stride3d/stride-docs/en/manual/platforms/set-the-graphics-platform.md

 ## Override the graphics platform

-You can override the graphics platform Xenko uses for specific platforms.
+You can override the graphics platform Stride uses for specific platforms.
 For example, you can have Linux use Vulkan while other platforms use the default.

 1. With the **GameSettings** asset selected, in the Property Grid, under **Overrides**, click ![Green plus button](~/manual/game-studio/media/green-plus-icon.png) (**Add**).